Yanniga01/gilliansperkin.github.io/_posts/2026-03-14-campaigner-pricing-explained.md

     </div>
     <div class="faq-item">
         <div class="faq-question" onclick="toggleAnswer(this)">Can I cancel my Campaigner subscription online?</div>
         <div class="faq-answer">No, Campaigner requires a phone call to cancel.
 This is documented company policy to verify account ownership.
-If you're on an annual plan, cancellation mid-term may have additional conditions.</div>
+If you're on an annual plan, cancellation mid‑term may have additional conditions.</div>
     </div>
     <div class="faq-item">
         <div class="faq-question" onclick="toggleAnswer(this)">What's the difference between Starter and Essential?</div>